my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *Noen hevder at …, mens andre mener at …* → Some argue that …, while others think that …
 - *Etter min mening bør vi …* → In my opinion, we should …
 - *Jeg vil i denne teksten diskutere både fordeler og ulemper, og til slutt komme med min egen mening.* → I will discuss both pros and cons, and end with my own opinion.
+- *Jeg har lest at … *→ I have read that …
+- *Det har absolutt sine fordeler, men det har også ulemper, mener jeg.* → It absolutely has its advantages, but it also has drawbacks, I think.

 ------